 - Use a pain rating scale to allow a woman to rate her pain.

-- Some women may need patient controlled analgesia or continued epidural injections to relieve the pain.
+- Some women may need patient-controlled analgesia or continued epidural injections to relieve the pain.

-- Supplement the analgesics with comfort measures such as change in position or straightening of bed linen.
+- Supplement the analgesics with comfort measures such as a change in position or straightening of bed linen.